Malachov/predictit/README.md

 Config.data = 'https://raw.githubusercontent.com/jbrownlee/Datasets/master/daily-min-temperatures.csv'  # You can use local path on pc as well... "/home/name/mycsv.csv" !
-Config.predicted_column = 'Temp'  # You can use index as well Config.datetime_column = 'Date'  # Will be used for resampling and result plot description Config.freq = "D"  # One day - one value
+Config.predicted_column = 'Temp'  # You can use index as well Config.datetime_column = 'Date'  # Will be used for resampling and result plot description Config.freq = "D"  # One day - one value resampling
 Config.resample_function = "mean"  # If more values in one day - use mean (more sources) Config.return_type = 'detailed_dictionary'
 Config.debug = 0  # Ignore warnings

 # Or
 Config.update({
+    'datalength': 300,  # Used datalength
     'predicts': 14,  # Number of predicted values 'default_n_steps_in': 12  # Value of recursive inputs in model (do not use too high - slower and worse predictions) })